Belosem/DataViz-Projet/README.md

-# DataViz-Projet
-Project for Vizualisation of RU-UKR Conflict using D3JS.
+# Visualization of the Russo-Ukranian conflict

 # Authors
 - Chafaatou Mahamadou Kona